mongodb/specifications/source/change-streams.rst

     * - CursorKilled
       - 237

+An error on an aggregate command is not a retryable error.
+Only errors on a getMore command may be considered retryable errors.

 The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See `What do the additional error codes mean?`_ for the reasoning behind these